niufuren/ML-ENGINEERING-CHALLENGE/README.md

 ### Model servicing
 The application is hosted on the AWS ECS service.
-To test the staging environment, you can access the API documentation at [here](http://load-balancer-staging-865855441.ap-southeast-2.elb.amazonaws.com/docs).
+To test the staging environment, you can access the API at [here](http://load-balancer-staging-865855441.ap-southeast-2.elb.amazonaws.com/docs).
-To test production environment, the API documentation is available at [here](http://load-balancer-production-866833777.ap-southeast-2.elb.amazonaws.com/docs).
+To test the production environment, you can access the API at [here](http://load-balancer-production-866833777.ap-southeast-2.elb.amazonaws.com/docs).